 “Magical, enchanting!” wrote La Provence about Ulrich Kern’s interpretation of Beethoven’s Ninth Symphony.
 Ulrich Kern is distinguished by his stylistically confident interpretations on opera and concert stages and is besides passionately committed to the music of the 20th and 21st centuries.

-Born in Stuttgart, the now internationally acclaimed conductor studied at the music academies in Stuttgart and Weimar.
-He received further decisive impulses from Bernhard Haitink, Jorma Panula and, in the USA, from David Zinman.
+Born in Stuttgart, the internationally acclaimed conductor studied at the music academies in Stuttgart and Weimar.
+He received further decisive impulses from Bernard Haitink, Jorma Panula and, in the USA, from David Zinman.
 With support within the framework of the conductor forum of the German Music Council, he has conducted, for example, at the State Theatre of Mainz and at the Kiel Opera.